moraxborax/moraxborax/README.md

 ## about me

-Tech otaku. luv anime and games

-luv sota tech like ai and play video games.
+Tech otaku. luv anime and games and sota tech like ai.

-plan to use Arch Linux but cant afford a new computer, so lets wait
+i use arch btw

 very chuuni and can do weird stuff so plz forgive